anuket-project/anuket-specifications/doc/common/glossary.md

 - **Cloud Infrastructure Hardware Configuration:** a set of settings (Key:Value) that are applied/mapped to **Cloud Infrastructure** HW deployment.

-- **Cloud Infrastructure Hardware Profile:** defines the behaviour, capabilities, configuration, and metrics provided by a cloud infrastructure hardware layer resources made available to workloads.
+- **Cloud Infrastructure Hardware Profile:** defines the behaviour, capabilities, configuration, and metrics provided by a cloud infrastructure hardware layer resources available for the workloads.
   - **Host Profile:** is another term for a **Cloud Infrastructure Hardware Profile**.

 - **Hardware resources:** Compute/Storage/Network hardware resources on which the cloud infrastructure platform software, virtual machines and containers run on.